Prooffreader/election_2016_data/README.md

 * Minnesota's Presidential Primary is reported by congressional district, while its Presidential General Election is reported by county
 * Washington's open primaries for senate and house means that by county or district, the primaries are not divided between political parties

+If merging this data with county demographic data, be aware of the following:
+* The aforementioned Shannon County change to Oglala Lakota County in South Dakota; fips has changed from 46113 to 46102
+* In 2015, the county of Bedford City, VA, fips 51515, was amalgamated into Bedford County, VA, fips 51019.
+There is no more fips 51515, while fips 51019 now has greater area and population (and different demographics)
+* Kalawao County, Hawaii, fips 15005, has a population of 90 so they count in a neighboring county's totals (I could not determine which one)

+I have merged this data, given the caveats above, with [Deleetdk's USA.county.data repo](https://github.com/Deleetdk/USA.county.data); the results are in ``/merged_with_demog``.
+Note that the demog info also has some political history info, in columns (wide), while my election data is tall/normalized; if you want to compare between elections, that will take some wrangling.

 Note that if there is only one candidate with is_winner == True and votes == NaN, they ran uncontested.

 A word about the ``individual_party`` and ``party`` fields. ``party`` is filled out when the entire subtable is for one party, e.g. a primary. ``individual_party`` is filled out when an individual line showing a candidate lists a political party.
-I kept politico's coding, D=Democrate, R=Republican, L=Libertarian, G=Green, I=Independent... and then there are some others for minor parties (P, V, etc.) that I did not investigate.
-If anyone wants to supply names for these parties, send me a message or a pull request.
+I replaced Politico's one-letter abbreviations with their full names; the only weird mapping is that "I", "N" and "O" were all independent candidates that I could see, so I called them "Independent", "Independent_N" and "Independent_Other", respectively.

 Note that the number of votes is reported as a float instead of an integer due to a particularity of the pandas/pydata ecosystem: since they contain NaNs (the uncontested winners mentioned in the previous note), and NaNs are dtype float, the column cannot be integer.

 For the curious, the Jupyter notebooks I used to scrape the data are in the ``notebooks`` folder.
 They're not beautiful, but they work.
+The politico one, in particular, has lots of checks for consistency, both internally and with the demographic data mentioned above.